pyodide/pyodide-blog/content/posts/fpcast.md

 have plenty of extra stack space left over so we should never see fatal segmentation faults in normal code.

+### Acknowledgements

+We would like to thank [Joe Marshall](http://www.cs.nott.ac.uk/~pszjm2/) for his valuable contributions in this area.
+We would also like to thank the Emscipten team, who are unfailingly helpful.
+Without Emscripten, Pyodide could not exist.

 ## Some history

 When I first started using Pyodide in summer 2020, my plan was to use it to